ArcticTech/arctictech.github.io/_posts/AWS/EC2/23-07-23-EC2-Basics-Tutorial.md

 ```

 ### Launching and Accessing
 Once you have your instance configured, click Launch to launch the instance.
-In your ec2 console you should see your instance firing up.
+In your ec2 console, you should see your instance firing up.
 Wait till the Instance State changes to Running, then you can SSH into your instance.

 1. For linux and mac users, you will need to change the permissions on the  ```.pem``` key that you downloaded.
 For mac users, this may be a ```.cer``` file.
 To change the permissions run:
 ```